SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 so that they too can be dictionary keys, as described in :doc:`Protocols`.

-You can define your own constraints when creating custom generic types, and these constraints provide much of the power of generic programming.
+You can define your own type constraints when creating custom generic types, and these constraints provide much of the power of generic programming.
 Abstract concepts like ``Hashable`` give a way to talk about types in terms of their conceptual characteristics,